lkirkwood/netdox/docs/data.md

 ## Metadata for an object
 + Key: `meta;${OBJECT_ID}`
 + Type: `hash`
 + Notes: This hash has any keys.
-Object ID is the same as defined above.
+Object ID is full redis key of object — DNS name or Node.

 # Data